-Thin crust pizza dough recipe requires a particular flour and advance preparation.
-Thin pizza dough makes your pizza perfect.
+A thin crust pizza dough recipe requires a particular flour and advance preparation, making a perfect pie every time.

-This thin crust pizza dough recipe is super easy, fast and really, really delicious.
+This thin crust recipe is super easy, fast and really, really delicious.
 It was sent in by an anonymous reader (Thank You!), and I adapted it from the original recipe.

 A lot of thin crust pizza recipes say to refrigerate the dough for at 24 hours, but this recipe doesn't require that.